 Midwest to New England – June 1991

-For some time now I have felt stuck in a rut, and I have been asking the Lord if He would have me move to a new location.
-I have lived in the Midwest since I was two years old.
+For some time now I have felt stuck in a rut, and I have asked the Lord if He would have me move to a new location.
+I have lived in Ohio since I was two years old.
 One wonderful thing about being a nurse is that I can get a job anywhere in the world.
-I attended a weekend Bible conference last fall in upstate New York which was excellent.
-I had the privilege of taking the Bible teacher and his wife to the airport after the conference, and I was able to ask their counsel.
-They suggested I move after they heard that I was the only single lady in a small Bible church with only a handful of people remaining.
+I attended an excellent weekend Bible conference last fall in upstate New York.
+After the conference, I had the privilege of taking the Bible teacher and his wife to the airport and requested their counsel.
+When they heard I was the only single lady in a small Bible church, they suggested I move.

-I investigated being a missionary in eastern Europe in helping teach women and children the Bible, but the Lord did not give me peace about it nor did He put the pieces together.
+I investigated teaching women and children the Bible in eastern Europe, but the Lord did not give me peace about it nor did He put the pieces together.

 By faith, I put my house up for sale in January.
-People told me this was not a good time to sell a house, because it was the middle of winter, the time of the Gulf War, and during a recession.
-But I know that if God wanted me to move, He would sell my house.
+People told me this was not a good time to sell a house, because it was the middle of winter, the Gulf War, and a recession.
+But I knew that if God wanted me to move, He would sell my house.
 If not, I would stay in the Midwest.
-I didn’t want to rent out my house and be a long distance landlady.
-Nor could I afford to pay for a mortgage and rent at the same time.

-I interviewed with the head nurse of the dialysis unit at the local hospital, and she seemed excited to meet me.
-They also just bought new Cobe dialysis machines just like the ones I use in the Midwest unit, so she was thrilled that I would not need much orientation.
-She offered me a job at the end of the interview!
-I told her I needed to sell my house in the Midwest first, and I would pray about it.
-I was also offered dialysis jobs in the other two cities I visited.
-But I did not feel at home in the churches in those cities.
+On Monday morning, the head nurse of the dialysis unit at the local hospital seemed excited to meet me during my interview.
+The hospital just bought new Cobe dialysis machines identical to the ones I used in Ohio, so I would not need much orientation.
+She offered me a job at the end of the interview.
+I told her I would pray about it.
+I was also offered dialysis jobs in two other cities I visited, but I did not feel at home in the churches.

 I returned home and received a full price offer for my house forty days after I listed it.
 This confirmed that the Lord was opening the door for me to move.
 The buyers and I set a closing date for the end of April.
 They asked if I could rent back from them for one month since they had to complete their rental lease.
-I agreed to this since June 1 would be a nice time of year to move to New England.
+I agreed since June 1 would be a nice time of year to move to New England.
 I gave my notice at the dialysis unit for the end of May.
-My head nurse and evening staff were sad to see me leave but understood that I felt the need to move.

-I called various moving companies and chose the one with the best price per pound of goods.
-I will need about a quarter of a cross-country moving van.
-It’s shocking how much stuff I have accumulated in the eight years since I built this house.
-I hate to say goodbye to all my family, friends, and coworkers.
-Many of them think I am crazy to be leaving everything familiar behind.
-My financial planner is concerned and said I will never be able to retire at age 57 as we have planned.
+I called various moving companies and chose the one with the best price per pound of goods and reserved one-fourth of a huge moving van.
+I was shocked at how much stuff I accumulated in the eight years since I built my house.
+I hated to say goodbye to all my family, friends, and coworkers.
+Many thought I was crazy to leave everything familiar behind.
+My financial planner was especially concerned and said I would never retire at age 57 as we planned.

 Three weeks before the move, the phone rang.
-The Director of Nursing at the hospital which promised me a dialysis job said, “Pam, I’m sorry but we had to close one of our units and we had to place all the nurses in empty positions in the hospital.
+The Director of Nursing at the hospital where my dialysis job awaited me said, “Pam, I’m sorry but we had to close one of our units and we had to place all the nurses in empty positions in the hospital.
 One of the nurses chose the dialysis position so we can no longer offer you a job.”
 I thanked her for calling and hung up.
 My heart sank as I thought about moving across the country without any friends or a job.
-I already paid the deposit to rent a one bedroom condo for a year and have sold my house here, so there is no other direction to go but forward.
+I already paid the deposit to rent a one-bedroom condo for a year and have sold my house here, so I could only go forward.